 Now you may think from what has gone before that if you had an enormous and impossible ruler stretching between two galaxies then it would always record the same distance as the ruler would expand along with space.
 This however is not the case.
 The forces that bind the molecules together in the ruler are far stronger than those due to the expansion of space.

 The same is true for individual stars, planets, galaxies and clusters of galaxies.
 Here too the forces of molecular and gravitational attraction override the shearing effects of the universe’s expansion.

 Redshifts in expanding space

 We can now reconsider the redshifts we discussed earlier.
 The redshift due to the intrinsic motions of the galaxies is exactly that of the conventional Doppler Effect.
 The redshift due to the expansion of space is subtly different.
 Here the galaxies are not moving through space, and in this case the redshift is due to expanding space ‘stretching’ the wavelength.
 Imagine a wavy line painted on the rubber sheet, as the sheet is stretched, the separation of the wave peaks becomes further apart.
-This is more than just an academic distinction; it has an important effect that we will discuss later.

 Expansion, expansion, expansion